 - Flexibility to withdraw your savings at any time and for any purpose you choose.

 - A wide range of investment options including mutual funds, guaranteed investment certificates (GICs), stocks, bonds, and cash.

 Any withdrawals made in a calendar year will create additional contribution room the following year.
 For example, an individual contributing $200 a month to a TFSA for 20 years (assuming an average annual return of 5.5 percent) will accumulate about $11,045 more in savings than if the investment had been made in a non-registered account.

 How to Open One

 To open a TFSA account, you are expected to contact your financial institution, insurance company, or credit union then provide the issuer with details (date of birth and social insurance number) for registering you for a TFSA.
 There are several benefits of TFSA.
 First, any amount withdrawn from the tax-free savings accounts can be re-contributed in future years without reducing contribution room.
-Another one of the advantages is that spouses (and common-law partners) can give each other money to contribute to their own TFSA as long as it is within the maximum allowed.
-TFSA assets can be transferred to a spouse tax-free upon death.
+Another is that spouses (and common-law partners) can give each other money to contribute to their own TFSA as long as it is within the maximum allowed.
+TFSA assets can also be transferred to a spouse, tax-free, upon death.